campa-consortium/pals/source/element-kinds.md

 (s:unionele)=
 ## UnionEle Element

-The `UnionEle` element holds a holds a set of overlapping elements.
+The `UnionEle` element holds a set of overlapping elements.

 Element parameter groups associated with this element kind are:
 - [**ApertureP**](#s:aperture.params): Aperture parameters.